karol-opara/kinetic-modelling/code/README.md

 A comparison of optimizers for three selected loss functions, provided in Table 7 in the paper, was obtained from function `processOptimizationComparison`.
 The main method reads a cell array of paths to the files with simulation results.
 Editing of these paths allows for the application of this function for new data.

 A call example for loss function and regularization comparison (reproducing Table 5):

-`runRegularizedBenchmarkingExperiment('test_name', 'Noureddini', true, true, true, 100, false)` % Run the simulations `processBenchmarkingExperiment` % Processing of the results (caution: this requires modification of the file paths in the main method to process new results)
+`runRegularizedBenchmarkingExperiment('test_name', 'Noureddini', true, true, true, 100, false) `

+`processBenchmarkingExperiment % Processing of the results (caution: this requires modification of the file paths in the main method to process new results)`

 A call example for optimizer comparison (reproducing Table 7):

-`runRegularizedBenchmarkingExperiment('test_name', 'Noureddini', true, true, true, 30, true)` % Run the simulations `processOptimizationComparison` % Processing of the results (caution: this requires modification of the filepaths in the main method to process new results)
+`runRegularizedBenchmarkingExperiment('test_name', 'Noureddini', true, true, true, 30, true) % Processing of the results (caution: this requires modification of the filepaths in the main method to process new results)`

+`processOptimizationComparison`

 The results of simulations that are discussed in the paper are provided as .mat files so that processing can be started from them.